kellenpetersen/kellenpetersen.github.io/_pages/miscellaneous.md

 ---
 layout: archive
-title: "Other"
+title: "Miscellaneous"
-permalink: /other/
+permalink: /miscellaneous/
 author_profile: true
 ---

 Here are some research projects I've done as undergraduate and master student.
 They were all written in french.

-  <ul>{% for post in site.other reversed %}
+  <ul>{% for post in site.miscellaneous reversed %}
     {% include archive-single.html %}
   {% endfor %}</ul>